 - 1. Horses must be in full compliance with the General Rules section, Shoeing, Hoof Section and Conformation sections. - 2.
-A lack of required tack, equipment, appointments or attire shall be grounds for elimination from the class - 3.
+A lack of required tack, equipment, appointments, or attire shall be grounds for elimination from the class. - 3.
 Horses should be presented by handler with front legs and back legs perpendicular to the ground.
 Front legs should be square and on a vertical line directly under the shoulder.
 Back legs should be positioned square with the hocks in a vertical line with the animal's buttocks.
 At no time should the horse be stretched or parked out. - 4.
-Specialty In Hand classes (e.g. Lead Line, Costume, Color) do not qualify for Championships.
+Placeholders: - a.
+Only one handler may be allowed in the ring with each horse.
+Placeholders of the same division (Open, Youth, AOE, Amateur) as the primary handler are permitted for in hand halter.
+In Open classes, placeholders can be used in any class. - b.
+Points in Youth, Amateur, and Amateur Owner Exhibitor classes are awarded to the person, not the horse.
+In Amateur classes the placeholder must also possess an amateur card and can only place hold in Championship classes.
+For Amateur Owner Exhibitor classes, only amateur owners on record may handle the horse.
+In Youth classes, youth placeholders may only be used in Championship classes. - 5.
+Specialty In Hand classes (e.g., Lead Line, Costume, Color) do not qualify for Championships.